 We’re on the cusp of a gastronomical revolution.
 Climate change, a population spurt, an excess demand for meat, and new sciences and technologies around making and growing food will spell the end of the simple food diets we enjoy today.
-In fact, the next few decades will see us enter a brave new world of foods, one that will see our diets become more complex, nutrient packed, and flavour rich—and, yes, maybe just a smidge creepy.
+In fact, the next few decades will see us enter a brave new world of foods, one that will see our diets become more complex, nutrient-packed, and flavor rich—and, yes, maybe just a smidge creepy.

 ‘How creepy?’ you ask.

 Let’s do a quick recap.
-Climate change will reduce the amount of arable land available to grow crops globally by the mid 2040s.
+Climate change will reduce the amount of arable land available to grow crops globally by the mid-2040s.
 By then, the human population is set to grow by another two billion people.
 Much of this growth will occur in Asia where their economies will mature and increase their demand for meat.
-All together, less land to grow crops, more mouths to feed, and an increased demand for meat from crop-hungry livestock will converge to create global food shortages and price spikes that could destabilize many parts of the world … that is, unless we humans get clever about how we meet this challenge.
+Altogether, less land to grow crops, more mouths to feed, and an increased demand for meat from crop-hungry livestock will converge to create global food shortages and price spikes that could destabilize many parts of the world … that is unless we humans get clever about how we meet this challenge.
 That’s where bugs come in.

 It’s worth a try, don’t you think?

 Another growing niche of edibles is drinkable food substitutes.
 These are already quite common in pharmacies, serving as a diet aid and necessary food substitute for those recovering from jaw or stomach surgeries.
 But, if you’ve ever tried them, you’ll find that most don’t really do a good job of filling you up.
 (In fairness, I’m six feet tall, 210 pounds, so it takes a lot to fill me up.)
 That’s where the next generation of drinkable food substitutes comes in.